apollographql/rover/docs/source/graphs.md

 ---
-title: 'Working with Graphs'
+title: 'Working with non-federated graphs'
-sidebar_title: 'Working with Graphs'
+sidebar_title: 'Non-federated graphs'
 description: 'How to use Rover to work with non-federated graphs'
 ---